-Tyler: I think there’s a lot of benefit that can come from looking at other people in your market, especially if you’re young and hoping to be there one day. … At this point, I’m just doing weddings, so I follow people in the Little Rock area in my market who are photographing these beautiful weddings.
+Tyler: I think there’s a lot of benefit that can come from looking at other people in your market, especially if you’re young and hoping to be there one day. … At this point, I’m just doing weddings, so I follow both internationally-known wedding photographers and photographers in the Little Rock market.
 I like to get inspiration for how to make my clients’ weddings look their best, capture them in a way that’s natural and highlight their beauty.

 Andy: A lot of times when I’m looking for inspiration, I look at film.
 Those people are just incredible at what they do at the top level.
 Wes Anderson has some incredible shots if you take stills from his films. … I like to look at the shot and the lighting they used and think, “How would this look if it were a photo?”

 By Rachel Moreno, a 2016 Ouachita graduate who serves as editorial coordinator for Ouachita’s Department of Communications & Marketing // Photos by Andy Henderson.
 Pictured (from left) are Henderson, Alex Blankenship and Tyler Rosenthal.